sowaibathecoder/TypeScript-45-Questions-Q1/README.md

 # TypeScript-45-Questions-Q1
-All TypeScript's 45 Questions Assingment
+These are all TypeScript's 45 Questions Assingment